 "Sure," said Harry.
-"But I want to wait for the brooms to come.
+"But I want to wait for the brooms.
 Ron said he'd send them today."

-Winky finished her clattering and showed them where she had stored their meals for the rest of the day.
+Winky finished her clattering and showed them where she had stored the day's meals.
 Kreacher came back into the kitchen after a few minutes, and the elves disappeared with two loud pops.

-The newlyweds looked at each other; they were alone in the cottage.
+The newlyweds were again alone in the cottage.
 "Let's go outside," Harry said.
-"I want to see Dobby."
+"I want to visit Dobby."